Shubham281220/Rufus-Web-Data-Extraction-Tool-for-LLMs/README.md

 ### 2. **Install Required Dependencies**

-Once the virtual environment is activated, you'll need to install the necessary dependencies.
+Once the virtual environment is activated, install the necessary dependencies.

 1. **Install Playwright and Other Libraries**: